 Salt is often used in scrubs of all kinds as a way of gently sloughing off dead skin.
 Rather than using sea or kosher salt use Epsom salts in this scrub for their ability to help soothe tired muscles and draw impurities from the skin.

 Any essential oil could be used in this scrub.
 Something minty or citrusy will help rejuvenate a tired body and spirit.
 Something like camphor or eucalyptus could also be used for the same reasons.
 Use lavender if relaxation is the name of the post foot scrub game.

-How to Make a DIY Foot Scrub for Hardworking Feet
+A DIY Foot Scrub for Hardworking Soles

 - 1/4 Cup Shea Butter (1 1/2 ounces)

 - 1/4 Cup Epsom Salts